CryptoDashboard/Grafana_CryptoDashBoard/README.md

 - Setup a crontab / scheduled task to run Portfolio.php every 1min.
 - Import the example Dashboard in Grafana or create your own.

+# Usage

+- Create the required API on the exchanges you're using.
+Only read access to balances/ledgers is needed.
+- Use CoinMarketCap.php or edit the json file to add the additionals currencies you want to graph.

 # Warning

 - There's some bugs.
 I'm not a developper at all, I just do this as a hobby for my own needs.
 Feel free to fork it, submit some pull requests, whatever.